 This post was sponsored by Niulife Coconut.
 However, as always, all opinions expressed in this post are 100% my own.
 Thank you for supporting the brands that allow Rainbow Nourishments to be sustainable.

-- 1 cup coconut cream + ½ cup maple syrup (see notes)
+- 2 cups canned coconut cream, + ½ cup maple syrup (see notes)

 - Dash of vanilla bean powder or extract